hainesc/anchor/README.md

 * Anchor is an IPAM plugin following the [CNI SPEC](https://github.com/containernetworking/cni/blob/master/SPEC.md).

-* Octopus is a main plugin that extends [macvlan](https://github.com/containernetworking/plugins/blob/master/plugins/main/macvlan/macvlan.go) to support multiple masters on the node.
+* Octopus is a main plugin that extends [macvlan](https://github.com/containernetworking/plugins/blob/master/plugins/main/macvlan/macvlan.go) to support multiple network interfaces on the node.
 It is useful when there are multiple VLANs in the cluster.

 * Monkey is a WebUI that displays and operates the data used by anchor IPAM.